 The upgraded engine produces 260 hp (194 kW) and maximum torque of 366 N.m (270 ft-lb) slashing the 0-100 time by 1 whole second.

 The Toyota Celsior (Lexus LS 400) received yet another engine upgrade in 1997.
 This time, the redesigned engine utilized VVT-I technology for better acceleration and fuel economy.
 These improvements added another 30 hp and 41 N.m of torque to the V8.
 Suspension and handling characteristics were also tweaked for better performance.
-The 1997 model included a 5-speed automatic gearbox for the better driving experience.
+The 1997 model included a 5-speed automatic gearbox for a better driving experience.

 The 3rd generation Celsior is completely different from the previous two generations because of a newly redesigned body, numerous interior changes, and some new technological features.
 The engine was a ULEV (Ultra Low Emission Vehicle) 4.3L V8 that made 290 hp (216 kW) along with 434 n.m.
 (320 ft-lb) of torque.
 It was available with either a 5-speed or 6-speed automatic transmission.
 The suspension consisted of a double-wishbone setup on all four wheels for an amazingly comfortable driving experience.